-So, How DOES a Chimney Work?
+So, How Does a Chimney Work?

-Chimneys operate on the principle that hot air rises because it is less dense than cold air.
+Chimneys operate on the principle that hot air rises because it is not as dense than cold air.
 When a chimney is filled with hot gas, that gas tends to rise because it is less dense than the air outside the house.
 The rising hot gas creates a pressure difference called draft which draws combustion air into the appliance and expels the exhaust gas outside.

 Two factors affect the amount of draft produced by a chimney.